 Oh-My-God Road is a 8,46 miles very scenic trail located in Clear Creek County, Colorado (USA) at an elevation of 7,581 to 9,383 feet, linking Idaho Springs at I-70 to Central City near Highway 119.
 The road includes 12% grade sections.

-This is a not maintained road where a 4WD vehicle is able to travel safely at low speeds on long dry straight-of-ways, without losing control due to wash boarding, ruts, or dips.
+This is a not maintained road in winters, where a 4WD vehicle is able to travel safely at low speeds.
 To bypass rougher sections, stay on paved route—although even this may be intimidating to flatlanders.
 There is a short paved section at the top, and the county is paving one mile of the road per year.
 Along the road, you will see many service roads branching off.

 The road bad conditions in some parts, with extremely large pot holes could potentially pop a tire, crack a rim, or screw up your cars allignment.
 Oh-My-God road was once a major link between Idaho Springs and Central City.
 This road was critical for many miners bringing supplies to there camp by horse and wagon in 1865.
 Once the railway included stops in both cities the traffic along the road dwindled signifigantly.
 A long this road a great deal of mining activity took place, some ruins still remain to this day and add to the history you get to see while riding this trail.